raconcop/TCP-Chat-App/README.md

 # TCP-Chat-App
 A TCP chat app that runs off of Java

+Supports multiple different users

+# How to use
 To run this program locally:
 1. Clone the project onto you local machine
 2. Open and run the server class